Serena Williams knocks off No. 2 seed Annet Kontaveit to advance in U.S. Open

 “I’m super competitive.
 Honestly, I’m just looking at it as a bonus.
 I don’t have anything to prove,” she said, which certainly is true.
 “I never get to play like this — since ’98, really.
 Literally, I’ve had an ‘X’ on my back since ’99,” the year she claimed her first Grand Slam title at the U.S. Open at age 17.

-Williams missed about a year of action before returning to the tour in late June at Wimbledon.
-She lost in the first round there and was 1-3 in 2022 entering ths U.S. Open, where she is 2-0 this week.
+Whatever rust accumulated when Williams missed about a year of action before returning to the tour in late June at Wimbledon appears to have vanished.
+She lost in the first round at the All England Club to a player ranked outside the top 100 and was 1-3 in 2022 entering the U.S. Open.

+“Now it’s kind of coming together,” Williams said.
+“I mean, it had to come together today.”

 Williams also has doubles to play, too.
 She and her sister, Venus, have won 14 major championships as a team and will begin that event Thursday night.